tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 ### V. <a id="section5">Adding DOM Button Events
-We can add DOM buttons to our web page, add event handlers to them, and then call properties and methods on our PixiJS object.
+We can add DOM buttons to our web page, add event handlers to them, and then call properties and methods on our PixiJS objects.

 #### pixi-3.html